Evolving as a Team

 Change is never easy and the next evolution of the student experience would be largely due to our academic teams’ ability to unlearn what they knew wasn’t working, rethink how they approached their daily activities to be more efficient, and easily navigate the organizational landscape.
 As we moved forward with student initiatives, we wanted to provide opportunities for teams to learn more about the business side of operations and become prepared for unforeseen changes.
 To do this, we created a yearlong program focused on change management, leadership, and business.

 The intended audience for this particular program was academic deans.
-In order for deans to effectively develop and oversee courses and programs, they needed to optimize their collaboration with faculty team leads, faculty, and others in Academics, Advising, Career, Marketing, and Admissions.
+In order for deans to effectively develop and oversee courses and programs, they needed to optimize their collaboration with faculty team leads, faculty, and others in Academics, Advising, Career, Marketing, and Admission.
 It was important that all groups and individuals had the resources and support they needed to continue growing and evolving so they could lead across the organization both strategically and operationally.

 We used an external group to set the tone and began interweaving our focus on leadership competencies, change management principles, communication, and problem-solving.